Roswell Conspiracies: Aliens, Myths and Legends: Alien races

 Cerberus: A three headed parahound android that can track a target anywhere in the world.
 The Minotauri use Cereberus to hunt their prey.
 One was used to track down Sh'lainn but was then trapped by Logan and disassembled.

 Conduit: The Conduit is a confederation of members from many different alien races.
 Its main purpose is to safely move aliens throughout the planet and relocate survivors of the inter-species wars.
 Colonel Walter Logan was an influential force in negotiations with the Conduit, until he apparently set off a bomb at a Conduit safehouse, killing dozens of aliens.
 The Conduit is considered an enemy of the Global Alliance.
 It is eventually revealed that the bombing of the safehouse was caused by a Shadoen agent posing as Walter, as an attempt to destabilize relations between the Alliance and the aliens.

 Cyclops: Enormous black mechanical giants with a single red eye, they were constructed by the Titani, and sent to Earth to protect the planet from the Shadoens.
 They possess the ability to mind control and to fire lasers from their eyes.
 In addition to being the basis for the Cyclops myths, another member was known as the basis for the myth of the giant automaton known as Talos.
 The Cyclops successfully defended the planet in the 15th century BC, using a long range beam cannon to destroy a Shadoen fleet, but the blast also wiped out the Aegean civilization (Atlantis: the most prosperous human culture at the time) by causing an unintended tsunami.
-A cyclops was later reactivated and tried to fire a massive beam cannon on the island of Santorini at a second Shadoen invasion, but it was destroyed along with the cannon by the Alliance, under the manipulation of Rinaker.
+Two cyclops were later reactivated and tried to fire a massive beam cannon, located on the island of Santorini, at a second Shadoen invasion, but both of them were destroyed along with the cannon by the Alliance, under the manipulation of Rinaker.

 Frost Giant: An alien snake that came from the Aesiri's homeworld, the Frost Giants can fire a beam that absorbs all energy (including life) while freezing the said target on impact.
 While dangerous, they possess no sapience and require an Aesiri linked to its nervous system to direct them.
 The Banshee imprisoned one in stasis centuries ago in Iceland.
-But it was later released by the Aesiri & forced the Alliance to kill it by making it fall into a ravine of lava.
+But it was later released by the Aesiri and forced the Alliance to kill it by making it fall into a ravine of lava.